m-lutter/portfolio/Circuit 1: 5421 BCD/readme.md

 Finally, I used some color coding in the final sheet to find shared terms and terms that were included in other terms.

 # Creating the circuit
 To create the circuit, I used the table of shared inputs to hand draw a schematic, and then redrew it in an to make it a bit more readable and a bit simpler to follow.
+Then I followed the hand drawn schematic to create a schematic in KiCad, and used the KiCad schematic to help guide me in creating the circuit in Tinkercad.

 # Components
 - 5  Quad AND gate